NathanRaphaelCarreon22/Q4RepositoryMagnesiumCARREON/seatwork.md

 - Guided Question: What is the effect of position: absolute on an element?
 How is it different from fixed?

+- Same as the step 1, the position changes to the value of the top and left.
 ### Step 4 : (Absolute)

 - Add in html ```<div class="notice">Notice!</div>``` and include the css below: